nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > A contact detail that is not meant to be shared with others

 ## Appendix E : Product Survey

+**Google Tasks**

+Author: Lim Miao Ling

+Pros:

+* Supported on almost every platform, web or mobile.
+* Synced with Google Calendar.
+Displays tasks with deadlines along with Google calendar so you can better manage your schedule.
+* Able to add task by deadline by clicking the date in Google Calendar.
+* Able to create subtasks easily (just by pressing tab).
+Marking the supertask as complete will auto-complete all subtasks as complete.
+* Uncluttered presentation as you can only see the task title along with the deadline.
+* Extremely easy to get into and use.
+* Completely free to use.
+No features locked behind a paywall.

+Cons:

+* Can't categorise tasks.
+You can make different lists for tasks, but then you can't view more than one list simultaneously.
+* Must refresh page if the computer goes to sleep while the page is open.
+(Fixed recently.)
+* No reminders or notifications for tasks that are due soon.
+No indication if a task is overdue.
+* Can't see or edit task hiearchy when sorted by deadline.
+* No search function, so it can be difficult to find a specific task when the user has a lot of tasks.

 **Product Name**